RapidFireAI/Articles/HuggingFace-Cookbooks/rapidfire-sft-multiconfig-training.md

 **What You'll Learn:**

 - **Concurrent LLM Experimentation**: How to define and run multiple SFT experiments concurrently
-- **LoRA Fine-tuning**: Using Parameter-Efficient Fine-Tuning (PEFT) with different adapter capacities
+- **LoRA Fine-tuning**: Using Parameter-Efficient Fine-Tuning (PEFT) with LoRA adapters of different capacities
 - **Experiment Tracking**: Automatic MLflow-based logging and real-time dashboard monitoring
-- **Interactive Control**: Stopping underperformers and cloning promising runs mid-training
+- **Interactive Control Operations (IC Ops)**: Using Stop, Resume, Clone-Modify, and Delete to manage runs mid-training

 **Key Benefits of RapidFire AI:**

 - ⚡ **16-24× Speedup**: Compare multiple configurations in the time it takes to run one sequentially
 - 🎯 **Early Signals**: Get comparative metrics after the first data chunk instead of waiting for full training
 - 🔧 **Drop-in Integration**: Uses familiar TRL/Transformers APIs with minimal code changes
-- 📊 **Real-time Monitoring**: Live dashboard at `localhost:3000` with IC Ops controls
+- 📊 **Real-time Monitoring and Control**: Live dashboard with IC Ops (Stop, Resume, Clone-Modify, and Delete) on active runs

 **Hardware Requirements:**